Essential Requirements for CCTV Security Testing Compliance

 Steps to Ensure Compliance

-BIS Certification: Once compliance is ensured, the models will be certified by BIS and can be legally marketed and sold in India.
+5. BIS Certification: Once compliance is ensured, the models will be certified by BIS and can be legally marketed and sold in India.

 Conclusion

-With growing emphasis on public safety and cybersecurity, the updated guidelines for security testing of CCTV are a welcome step to ensure that the surveillance systems installed in India are secure, reliable, and tamper-proof.
+With the growing emphasis on public safety and cybersecurity, the updated guidelines for security testing of CCTV systems are a welcome development to ensure that surveillance devices in India are secure, reliable, and tamper-proof.
+The deadline of April 2025 is fast approaching, and manufacturers must act now to conform to the Essential Requirements (ER: 01).
+This is not just a legal obligation but also an opportunity for companies to position themselves as leaders in quality and security in India.